Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Results and comments

 as claimed.

-\begin{remark} Note that the convergence of $V_{n,r}(\theta)$ in the quenched sense is guaranteed for all $\theta\in I$ and all $0\leq r\leq\infty$, where $I$ is the set specified by Theorem \ref{BaPeTh}.
-Whether the hypothesis (\ref{appiner}) is true as well for such $\theta$ is a question yet to be answered.
-Theorem \ref{barinvprihancon} gives particular cases of this statement.
+\begin{remark} Note that the convergence of (\ref{appfunr}) in the quenched sense as $n\to\infty$ is guaranteed for all $\theta\in I$ and all $0\leq r\leq\infty$, where $I$ is the set specified by Theorem~\ref{BaPeTh}.
+Whether the hypothesis (\ref{appiner}) is true as well for $\lambda$-a.e. such $\theta$ is a question yet to be answered (it is without the ``$\max_{1\leq k\leq n}$'', as can be seen from \cite{barpel}, p.~289, 290).
+Theorem~\ref{barinvprihancon} below gives particular cases of this statement. \end{remark}